 Master's Degree in Theater Education

-A master's degree in theater education is designed to provide students with the opportunity to pursue an advanced degree that combines technical theater and educational coursework.
+A master's degree in theater education is designed to provide students with the opportunity to pursue an advanced degree that combines technical theater and educational coursework, as well as an opportunity to teach at the university level.
 Most programs lead to the Master of Arts (M.A.) in Theater Education.
 Some programs may lead to a Master of Fine Arts (MFA) with a concentration in theater education.

 - Movement and voice

 - Theories of performance

 A Doctor of Philosophy (Ph.D.) in Theater is considered the most advanced degree program in the field and introduces students to advanced theater theory.